Adam395/Twitter-Scraper/README.md

 Added custom date configuration switch and support for multiple custom start points in parameter dictionary.

 ### V.1.03:
-Revised input order when function is initally run, corrected added file overwrite checks and flow.
+Revised input order when function is initally run, added file overwrite checks and flow.

 ### V.1.02:
 Turned off limiters used for faster debugging.